SwiftyLab/AsyncObjects/Sources/AsyncObjects/AsyncObjects.docc/AsyncObjects.md

 # ``AsyncObjects``

-Several synchronization primitives introduced to aid in modern swift concurrency.
-The primitives are very similar to those used in other operating systems including mutexes, condition variables, shared/exclusive locks, and semaphores.
+Several synchronization primitives and task synchronization mechanisms introduced to aid in modern swift concurrency.

 ## Overview

-Several synchronization primitives introduced to aid in modern swift concurrency.
-The primitives are very similar to those used in other operating systems including mutexes, condition variables, shared/exclusive locks, and semaphores.
+While Swift's modern structured concurrency provides safer way of managing concurrency, it lacks many synchronization and task management features in its current state. **AsyncObjects** aims to close the functionality gap by providing following features:

+- Easier task cancellation with ``CancellationSource``.
+- Introducing traditional synchronization primitives that work in non-blocking way with ``AsyncSemaphore`` and ``AsyncEvent``.
+- Bridging with Grand Central Dispatch and allowing usage of GCD specific patterns with ``TaskOperation`` and ``TaskQueue``.

 ## Topics